phatblat/UnitTestingWithQuick/presentation.md

 - Prefix any example with `x` to disable.
 - `xit`

+^
+- Intended to be temporary.
+- Don't forget to undo focus before commit.
-^ I don't recommend commenting out tests because code won't compile ^ If you don't want it to compile, delete it
+- I don't recommend commenting out tests because code won't compile.
+- If you don't want it to compile, delete it.

 —--